Mission Statement & Scope European Council Studies

 The Summit Briefings and European Council Notes, which cover every European Council meeting, can serve both as an authoritative source of information about current affairs, as a reference work which will remain relevant for years and even decades after the events which the Notes describe and, more fundamentally still, as the story of the development of a unique system of government, of which the European Council is the central component.

-This new journal by Leuven University Press should be of interest to everybody inside or outside government who is involved in or with the European Union.
+This journal by Leuven University Press should be of interest to everybody inside or outside government who is involved in or with the European Union.

 Peter Ludlow is an exceptionally shrewd observer of the European Council meetings, the main political stage of the Union.
 Like no-one else he understands the mechanisms of undertaking decisions and what happens behind the scenes before they are taken.
 Only he is able to write about them with such surgical precision, compellingly and with a great sense of humour. - President Donald Tusk, Former President of the European Council, President of the EPP Political Group